 viii Compensation and dispute resolution regimes

-The IA mandates that each insurance company must maintain a register of complaints from its clients and should investigate each complaint within 15 days of the date of its submission and receipt of complete supporting documentation.
-Once investigated, insurers must issue a decision in respect of all insurance claims, in accordance with the Code of Conduct.
+The Regulator mandates that each insurance company must maintain a register of complaints from its clients and should investigate each complaint within 15 days of the date of its submission and receipt of complete supporting documentation.14 Once investigated, insurers must issue a decision in respect of all insurance claims, in accordance with the Code of Conduct.
 If a claim is fully or partially rejected, insurers must provide reasons for the rejection in writing.
-Complainants may appeal decisions to the IA dispute resolution committees if the insurance company rejects their complaint.14
+Complainants may appeal decisions to the insurance dispute resolution committees if the insurance company rejects their complaint.15

-The IA has recently formed specialised dispute resolution committees that can settle complaints brought by an insured against insurers, relating to rejected or partially rejected claims.15
+The Regulator has recently formed specialised dispute resolution committees that can settle complaints brought by an insured against insurers, relating to rejected or partially rejected claims.16

 The regulations set out a three-step process for resolving disputes:

-- first, the complainant must submit a complaint to the IA (see above);
+- first, the complainant must submit a complaint to the Regulator (see above);

 - if this does not lead to a resolution, the matter will be referred to a dispute resolution committee, who will initially attempt to resolve the dispute by conciliation; and

 - if not settled by conciliation, the committee will commence dispute resolution procedures and issue a formal decision on the merits of the claim.

-Either party may appeal the decision of the IA committee to the local courts, which will process the claim in accordance in general court principles.
+Either party may appeal the decision of the insurance dispute resolution committee to the local courts, which will process the claim in accordance in general court principles.

 ix Taxation of premiums

-On 1 January 2018, the UAE introduced value added tax (VAT) at the rate of 5 per cent.16 All insurance and reinsurance premiums are subject to VAT with the exception of life insurance.
+On 1 January 2018, the UAE introduced value added tax (VAT) at the rate of 5 per cent.17 All insurance and reinsurance premiums are subject to VAT with the exception of life insurance.

 x Proposed changes to the regulatory system